* Special Edition (Formerly '9 things...' - meddled with and updated for 2018)

 VI: It REALLY helps to know what people are thinking.
 OK, so the Jedi mind trick is beyond most of us but there are other ways.
 Gathering honest uninhibited thoughts and feedback at every opportunity on your products or business is vital (shameless plug alert- the only one I promise).
 This is what Meetoo is designed to enable organisations to do.
 You can make better decisions when you open the channels of communication and hear every voice.

-I: Get the right team… one ill-fitting team member can drag the whole thing down….
-‘Sorry Mr Binks, nice talking, but I’m not sure you are fit for this project.
-Oh, and try not to trip on the step on the way out’.
+I: Get the right talent… one ill-fitting team member can drag the whole thing down….
+‘Sorry Mr Binks, nice talking, but on reflection I’m not sure you are fit for this project.'
 If only it had played out this way…

 II: Don’t use technology for the sake it.
 Adding gimmicky technical wizardry or features just because you can might actually make a product too complicated or detract from the value to the user.
 Ref.- Episodes 1 to 3.
 (In contrast the digital Governor Tarkin in Rogue 1 is awesome)

 VII: Review and re-release.
 You can always go back and fix stuff later as technology advances or the markets demands it.
 OK, this might work in business- a slightly contentious issue when it comes to Star Wars.
-Opinions are mixed on whether ‘Special editions’ drew the right balance between optimisation and meddling… Han definitely shot first!
+Opinions are mixed on whether ‘Special editions’ drew the right balance between optimisation and meddling… Max rebo band anyone?!

 However… Sometimes it's best to take what you have learnt, draw a line under an old product and start again.
-With the Force Awakens and Rogue 1…Star Wars is back on top with regards to brand AND product and the future looks pretty secure…
+Since the Force Awakens…Star Wars is back on top with regards to brand AND product and the future looks pretty secure…

 3.5: You need the plans!
 The rebel fleet of Y-wings and X-wings would have been no match against the Death Star and imperial ships without them.
 It only took 2 proton torpedoes fired by 19 year old Skywalker to blow the whole thing to dust!
 Additional lessons, the competition may not be strong as they appear, small can beat big!

-VIII: Build a vision for the future, share a little and let your customers be as excited as you… Now, we don’t sell what we don’t have, but we do share where we are going, and listen to any feedback to help get it right.
-We’re REALLY excited about Episode 8, the title excited us, 5 minutes after the release date announcement I had an outlook invite in my inbox to save the date for a team outing, and that trailer last week, well…
+VI: Build a vision for the future, share a little and let your customers be as excited as you… Now, we don’t sell what we don’t have, but we do share where we are going.
+Star Wars are great at filtering out just enough information to keep us interested, roll on the first Episode 9 trailer…

 Follow these tips and The Force will be with you… Always…